 Even though machine learning in B2B applications is still in its infancy, companies are already using it to automate transactions, detect fraud, further medical research, and save time and money.
 And when AI is built into cloud platforms and applications, you won’t need a costly custom build to get up and running.

 SAP touches more than 70 percent of the world’s business transactions, and we want to infuse them with even greater intelligence.
 Our goal is to build machine learning technology into all our software, across every line of business and industry we serve.
 And we’re doing it with SAP Clea – machine learning intelligence embedded into our cloud platform and applications.
-The approach will open fresh new ways to leverage all your data, simplify everyday processes, and empower employees to focus on higher value tasks.
+This will make it easier to become an algorithm-driven business that lets you discover unprecedented insights, make more accurate predictions, and automate routine tasks so that employees can focus on higher-value work.

 Get a glimpse into the future with our first wave of machine learning applications, tools, and services, developed in collaboration with co-innovation customers across diverse industries.

 SAP's vision for machine learning is to focus on solving real business problems that will have huge business impact.

 Juergen Mueller, Chief Innovation Officer

 Gather, analyze, and respond to customer feedback at top speed: Efficiently tag and cluster inbound social media posts, e-mails, and more – and automatically determine classifications, routing, and responses.